noushin-omidvar/Mini-ML/README.md

 For each project, follow the instructions provided in its respective README file.
 Usually, you can run the code in a Jupyter notebook or a Python script, depending on the project structure.

-Feel free to modify and experiment with the code to gain a deeper understanding of the concepts.
-Additionally, consider writing unit tests or exploring other datasets to expand your learning.

  If you have any questions or feedback, don't hesitate to reach out.